Francis Carew (MP for Castle Rising): Family

-Carew was the son of Nicholas Carew, friend of Henry VIII of England, and his wife, Elizabeth Bryan, who has been suggested as a possible mistress of Henry VIII's.
+Carew was the son of Nicholas Carew, friend of King Henry VIII, and his wife, Elizabeth Bryan, who has been suggested as a possible mistress of Henry VIII's.
 Through his mother, he was a third cousin of both Edward VI and Elizabeth I, through their mothers.

 His father was executed for his supposed part in the Exeter Conspiracy in March 1539 and his lands were forfeited to the Crown.
 However his mother was a sister of Sir Francis Bryan, an intimate friend of the King, and through his goodwill, the family were able to live in reasonable comfort.
 By 1561 Carew had succeeded in recovering most of his father's forfeited estates, though he was forced to buy back Beddington from Thomas Darcy, 1st Baron Darcy of Chiche.

 Little is known of Carew's early life, but he is thought to have been attached to the household of Queen Catherine Parr.

-He rebuilt Beddington Hall, where he frequently entertained Elizabeth I and later James I of England.
-He built an orangery there, and a garden where he cultivated exotic plants.
+He rebuilt Beddington Hall, where he frequently entertained Elizabeth I and later James I. He built an orangery there, and a garden where he cultivated exotic plants.